 A tangent leads to H.P. talking about his love of movies from an early age.
 He credits his brother Joe with that, as well as H.P.'s continued interest in storytelling, video games, cartoons, and more.

 H.P. shares stories from his school days.
 Being the first U.S.-born kid in his family, there were higher expectations placed on him.
 His early curiosity about kids who were different from him and his family led to some pretty funny mischief.
 His parents pulled him out of public school and sent him to Epiphany Catholic School.

 After skipping second grade, H.P. experienced ostracism from kids older than him and kids his age.
 Because of this, he added one year to his age well into his twenties.

 He ends Part 1 rattling off different obscure, adult-ish movies he was into as a kid.

-We recorded this podcast at Casements Bar in the Mission in May 2021.
+We recorded this episode at Casements Bar in May 2021.